wagoodman/bridgy/README.md

 ![Image](demo.gif)

-Have a special multi-pane layout for every system you login to?
+Have a special multi-pane tmux layout for every system you login to?
 Drop it in the config (~/.bridgy/config.yml), reference it by name:
 ```
 tmux: